Surviving A Kindle Fire Factory Reset – With Most Of Your Stuff Intact

 * * *

-Today’s post is brought to you by the Epson WorkForce WF-2530 Wireless All-in-One Color Inkjet Printer, Copier, Scanner, ADF, Fax, the multi-function machine I use, which is currently on sale for just $79.99 on Amazon (and is still a great deal at its regular retail price of $100).
+Today’s post is brought to you by the Epson WorkForce WF-2530 Wireless All-in-One Color Inkjet Printer, Copier, Scanner, ADF, Fax, the multi-function machine I use, which is on sale for just $79.99 on Amazon as of this writing (post date is 3/15/13; this multifunction machine is still a great deal at its regular retail price of $100).
 Advertisers make it possible for Digital Media Mom to bring you great content each day for free, so thanks for your support.

 * * *